 History has shown that important insights into the basic mechanisms of reproduction and development can be gained by study of non-human model systems, as well as evolutionarily diverse non-model systems.
 The Program’s title, “Common Themes in Reproductive Diversity” is intended to focus attention on the universal challenge all animals must meet, to reproduce and provide for offspring, while also addressing the myriad ways in which animals accomplish these ends.
 Training focuses on three areas:

-- Genetic, epigenetic, parental and environmental contributions to reproductive and social behavior
+- Developmental contributions to reproductive behavior

 - Origins and expression of differences among the sexes

-Genetic, epigenetic, parental and environmental contributions to reproductive and social behavior
+Developmental contributions to reproductive behavior

 This theme encompasses the ways in which genetic and non-genetic factors, including parental and environmental factors, shape the development of offspring and reproductively relevant social behavior.
 Because of the diversity of parental effects and their mechanisms, from cellular and molecular to frequency-dependent population effects, a deep understanding of parental effects requires concerted study in a settling that intentionally synthesizes the essential contributions of a wide range of disciplines.